Are you looking at choosing a car tracking device – what are the costs and the installation options available?

-(this also depends on how secure the tracker needs to be – if potential car theft is the biggest issue, then use a wired-in model.)
+(this also depends on how secure the tracker needs to be – if potential car theft is the biggest issue, then use a hardwired model.)

 Do you only require a tracker for OH&S for protection of staff in the field if they are using their personal car?
 If yes, choose a plug-in model.

 As you can see in this article the installation of a GPS tracking device to a car is fairly straightforward.